-Promotion and moving roles
+Promotion and moving roles.

-We have a transparent approach to how team members can move between job roles – for example transitioning from a developer to a senior developer role.
+We have a transparent approach to how team members can move between job roles – for example, transitioning from a developer to a senior developer role.

 The possibility of moving to a new role is something that should form part of the regular 1:1 and PDP discussions that team members have with their line manager.

-Assessing suitability for promotion
+Assessing suitability for promotion.

-Every quarter they will be assessed against the job scorecard for the new role in parallel with the normal assessment against their current job scorecard.
+Every quarter, they will be assessed against the job scorecard for the new role in parallel with the normal assessment against their current job scorecard.

-To be able to move into the new role permanently they should be assessed with a rating of at least 1.5 in the new role for two consecutive assessments (a period of six months).
+To be able to move into the new role permanently, they should be assessed with a rating of at least 1.5 in the new role for two consecutive assessments (a period of six months).

-Probationary period after being promoted
+Probationary period after being promoted.

 The first six months after being confirmed permanently in the new role should be considered a probationary period.
-Pay would change to impact outcome rating of 1.5 in the new role from the start of the probationary period.
+Pay would change to the impact outcome rating of 1.5 in the new role from the start of the probationary period.